 Why a 3-digit number?

-How Will 988 Work?
+How does 988 work?

-- Sets clinical standards to ensure high quality, effective help for people in crisis
+- Sets clinical standards to ensure high quality, effective help for people in crisis.

-- Provides constant quality assurance and training to improve call center performance
+- Provides constant quality assurance and training to improve call center performance.

-- Deploys and sustains the state-of-the-art telecommunications software and hardware to ensure responsiveness
+- Deploys and sustains the state-of-the-art telecommunications software and hardware to ensure responsiveness.

-- Constantly evaluates performance to identify areas of opportunity and risk
+- Constantly evaluates performance to identify areas of opportunity and risk.

 How many people call the Lifeline?